|Duration:||4 Semesters (2 Years)|

 Areas of Study

 In the first three semesters, you’ll study computer programming, operating systems, database and web technology.
 By the fourth semester, you’ll learn data communication, security, advanced programming languages and have the opportunity to select a professional option of your choice.
-If you have prior post–secondary education or relevant work experience, you may apply for credits or challenge exams in related subjects.
+If you have prior post–secondary education or relevant work experience, you may apply for credits or challenge exams in related courses.
 The CPD program provides you with the fundamental computer programming, Internet, and operating system skills required for programming–related employment.

-The CPD and CPA (Computer Programming and Analysis) programs share a common core of subjects in the first three semesters.
+The CPD and CPA (Computer Programming and Analysis) programs share a common core of courses in the first three semesters.
 This means you can transfer between programs.
 The CPD program provides you with a rigorous theoretical background in object– oriented methodology, particularly in program design and system analysis.
 We integrate web concepts into all courses across the curriculum and focus on the development of dynamic database–driven web applications on a variety of operating system platforms.
 You’ll enjoy small class sizes, computerized classrooms and an expert faculty.
 It all adds up to a supportive environment for you to master the craft of programming and analysis.
 You’ll also have opportunities to develop your individual and teamwork skills, better preparing you for success in the fast–paced world of business technology.
-Your study subjects will include programming and web programming languages, system methodologies, internet client and server side development, design and maintenance of data base systems, data communications, security, and a variety of operating systems (Windows, UNIX, Linux, IBM System i).
-General education subjects (English and Liberal Studies options) complement the technology curriculum.
+Your study courses will include programming and web programming languages, system methodologies, internet client and server side development, design and maintenance of data base systems, data communications, security, and a variety of operating systems (Windows, UNIX, Linux, IBM Business Computing).
+General education courses (English and Liberal Studies options) complement the technology curriculum.

 Diploma to Degree... and Beyond